oblac/jodd-site/content/doc/jdatetime.md

 ## Periods

-With `JDateTime` its easy to calculate period duration in days: just by subtracting two julian numbers.
+With `JDateTime` its easy to calculate period duration in days: just by subtracting two Julian numbers.
 However, to calculate period duration including hours, minutes, seconds, and milliseconds; its somewhat easier and faster to use class `Period`.